Glycine max

 Harvesting Guidelines:

-When some leaves turn yellow and before the green beans start to turn yellow, it is time to harvest the beans.
-To do this, simply pick them off.
+When some leaves turn yellow and before the green pods slowly start to turn yellow, it is time to harvest the beans.
+Simply pick them off.

 Use: